floesche/StateMachineLib/README.md

 ### Limitations
 - no support for shallow/deep history states
   - workaround is to add your own history state in a user-defined context and manually assign it on each state's enter callbacks.

+### TODO
+- stop `handleTransition` if one of the callbacks on exit/enter calls an immediate transition